AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 series4.legendItem().fontWeight(600);
 ```

-Here is a [vertically-oriented](Basic_Settings#layout) legend with the font of the last item configured:
+Here is a vertically [oriented](Basic_Settings#layout) legend with the font of the last item configured:

 {sample}CS\_Legend\_Individual\_Items\_02{sample}